Our new puppy is coming home today! 9 things you should get prior to her arrival…

 3. Enzymatic cleaner – No matter how well you house train your puppy, there’s always the possibility she’s going to have an accident.
 It’s best to have an enzymatic cleaner on hand, such as Nature’s Miracle, so you can clean it up right away.

-4. Playpen – During house training, it’s important that your puppy is confined either in her crate when you are not home or a playpen at all times when your not devoting 100% of your time to watching her.
+4. Playpen – During house training, it’s important that your puppy is confined either in her crate when you are not home or a playpen at all times when you’re not devoting 100% of your time to watching her.

 5. Leash – The best type of leash for your puppy is a standard dog leash.
 We don’t recommend a retractable leash since there are many things that can go wrong when using one, such as retractable leash extending further than anticipated and putting your puppy into an unintended dangerous situation.
 Retractable leashes can also get caught around your puppy’s neck and strangle her.